|

 Contests and Promotions

-Contests and promotions are common in the United States.
-They are not lotteries (covered in Everyday Life in America, under Gambling).
+Contests, sweepstakes and promotions are widespread in the United States.
+They are not lotteries, which require you to pay something to enter.
 You can often enter contests sponsored by major consumer goods organizations by filling out entry blanks in supermarkets.
-You'll get contest forms combined with advertising in the mail from giant magazine companies.
-These contests are reputable, though the chance of winning usually is so small that it isn't worth spending the money on a stamp (you get better odds at a gambling casino or race track).
-Local schools, churches and civic organizations also have contests and raffles to raise money.
+The companies fund these contests in order to advertise their products.
+Large distributors of magazine subscriptions frequently send contest forms in the mail, combined with advertising offers.
+These contests are reputable, although the chance of winning usually is so small that it isn't worth spending the money on a stamp (you get better odds at a gambling casino or race track).
+Local schools, churches and civic organizations also conduct contests and raffles to raise money.
+Some contests are deceptive.
+Aggressive sellers of vacation homes use contest order blanks with photos of glamorous prizes just to get your name, address and telephone number.
+They will follow with a sophisticated, high-pressure sales pitch.
+Contests or notifications that you have “won a prize” are also used as the basis for individual swindles and confidence games.
+Be careful with contests.
+Next Section: Public Toilets Public Services II: Chapter Home

 Life in the USA Home

-You'll be able to access all 20 topic areas of this site.
+Page.
 The URL of this site is: http://www.lifeintheusa.com/services2/contests.htm

 Building Yourself -